 Do you folks have any favorite varieties for planters?
 Let us know in the comments section below!

-And for more flowering shrub info, dig into these articles next:
+And for more info on lilac bushes, dig into these articles next: